NameInClass Baby name predictor

 About the Name Daisy

-Daisy is holding steady in the rankings at #18.
-It reached its peak of #15 in 2010 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Daisy has held its ground, ranked #18 in 2025 and never far from its best of #15 in 2010 — a name with lasting rather than trend-driven appeal.
 The name has been a consistent presence in UK records since 1996.
-It has spent 29 of the last 29 years inside the UK top 100 — a mark of enduring mainstream appeal.
+It has spent 30 of the last 30 years inside the UK top 100 — a mark of enduring mainstream appeal.

 In terms of origin, Daisy is rooted in Old English, where it means "Day's eye; the daisy flower".
 Names with strong etymological stories tend to age well — they carry weight beyond fashion cycles.